enel-gdh-educational/katacoda-scenarios/docker/part2/step1.md

 do the same.
 When you remove a container, also the file system is removed.
 To persist data beyond containers' life volumes must be used.

-So let's explore volumes in the next step.
+So let's explore Docker volumes in the next step.

 ---